 I shop a lot.
 I spend time with my mum.
 I check out a lot of photographers and stylists, especially at CLM agency.
-One of my favorite stylists is Tom Guinness.
+One of my favourite stylists is Tom Guinness.
 When it comes to photographers, I’ve been big on Dexter Navy and Tom Craig.
-My favorite photographer in general is Tyrone Lebon.
+My favourite photographer in general is Tyrone Lebon.
 Shooting with him was really fun.
-Modeling makes me really happy.
+Modelling makes me really happy.

 Would you say you are an emotional person?

 Do you feel comfortable sharing your emotions with others?
 If so do you express these?
 Do you cry?

 Depends who it is.
 If it’s my mum or somebody I care for or trust, then yes.
 I do express these emotions sometimes, it can be a lot especially when you care for somebody and you share the same pain that they’re going through.
 But no, I do not cry.
 I haven’t done so in a very long time.

 Do you feel like you have control when it comes to your emotions and emotional reactions?

 Yes I do, I learned to control it.
 When I was younger and got mad, I use to go crazy - I thought I could take on anyone.
 Looking back, it's pretty funny.
 I should’ve gotten beaten up a couple times actually.
 Glad I didn’t.

 I don’t really stress.
 When I do, I just think it's not a big deal and try to understand the bigger picture or just think about something else.
 I usually sleep, and then I've forgive myself by the time I wake up.

 With mental health being a buzzword these days, is this something that is close to your heart?